nodejs/node-addon-api/doc/typed_threadsafe_function.md

-# ThreadSafeFunctionEx
+# TypedThreadSafeFunction

-The `Napi::ThreadSafeFunctionEx` type provides APIs for threads to communicate with the addon's main thread to invoke JavaScript functions on their behalf.
-The type is a three-argument templated class, each argument representing the type
+The `Napi::TypedThreadSafeFunction` type provides APIs for threads to communicate with the addon's main thread to invoke JavaScript functions on their behalf.
+The type is a three-argument templated class, each argument representing the type of:
-of:
 - `ContextType = std::nullptr_t`: The thread-safe function's context.
+By
-By default, a TSFN has no context.
+  default, a TSFN has no context.
 - `DataType = void*`: The data to use in the native callback.
 By default, a TSFN can accept any data type.
 - `Callback = void(*)(Napi::Env, Napi::Function jsCallback, ContextType*,